Biden unveils new airline passenger protections for flight delays, cancellations

-WASHINGTON (Nexstar) – President Joe Biden said new rules will be formally introduced later in 2023 to require airlines to compensate passengers for more than just ticket prices if cancelations and significant delays are the airline’s fault.
+President Joe Biden said new rules will be formally introduced later in 2023 to require airlines to compensate passengers for more than just ticket prices if cancellations and significant delays are the airline’s fault.

 The Biden administration wants to implement new rules for airlines which the president said “will make it mandatory — not voluntary, mandatory — for all U.S. airlines to compensate you with meals hotels, taxis, ride shares.”